-If the fuse blows, the signal will be interrupted with the AdvanceTrac system, leading to further problems.
+If the fuse blows, the signal to the AdvanceTrac system will be interrupted, leading to further problems.
 If the fuse is replaced and continues to blow, there could be a larger electrical system issue.

 In many Ford vehicles, you will find a fuse located on the positive battery terminal that will blow and can cause the Service AdvanceTrac warning light to illuminate.

 7. Electrical Wiring Defect

 The most common electrical defect with AdvanceTrac systems is a problem with the ground connection.
 The bad ground will also lead to other electrical malfunctions since all of the sensors rely on it.

 However, any electrical connection could be to blame.
 It could be damaged wiring, a corroded connection or simply a crimped wire leading to your trouble.